physics4ml/physics4ml.github.io/speakers.md

 <div class='orgWrapper'>
 <img align="left" src="assets/images/yb.jpg" alt="Yasaman Bahri" width="150">
 <div class='bioWrapper'>
-[**Yasaman Bahri**](https://sites.google.com/view/yasamanbahri/home) is a Research Scientist at Google Research.
-She has broad interests within machine learning, with a current focus on the foundations of deep learning.
-She has contributed to the theory of overparameterized neural networks and statistical mechanics approaches to deep learning.
-She received her Ph.D. in physics (2017), in the area of theoretical condensed matter, from the University of California, Berkeley.
-She is a recipient of the 2020 Rising Stars Award in EECS (UC Berkeley) and the NSF Graduate Fellowship.
+[**Yasaman Bahri**](https://sites.google.com/view/yasamanbahri/home) is a Research Scientist at Google Research working at the interface of machine learning and physical science.
+Her recent work has focused on developing foundations for deep learning via the study of overparameterized neural networks and statistical mechanics approaches.
+She received her Ph.D. in physics, in the area of theoretical condensed matter, from the University of California, Berkeley.
+She was an invited lecturer at the Les Houches School of Physics (2022) and is a recipient of the Rising Stars Award in EECS (2020).
 </div>
 </div>